DiogoMGaspar/ascii-create/README.md

 ## How to use

-You have to be able to run and compile Rust code, so using **rustup** is recommended.

-Compiling the project in release mode is highly encouraged, as the **image** crate is significantly slower in debug builds due to disabled optimizations.
+Compiling the project in release mode is highly encouraged, as the **image** crate is significantly slower in debug builds.
 As such, you should do the following:

 ```
 cargo build --release
 ./target/release/ascii-create <file_path> [options]
 ```

-Additionally, to compile and run the project:
+To compile and run the project:

 ```
 cargo run --release -- <file_path> [options]